 Adaptation to change

-Marine organisms adapt slowly to changes, and their future depends on their tolerance to changes in individual species and the interactions between them.
-Understanding how species are affected and the future ecological consequenses is a difficult but important task.
-We use a combination of labaratory studies, field studies and modeling to predict the future climate and ecology of the oceans in response to local inputs and climatic drivers.
+Marine organisms adapt slowly to changes, and their future depends on their tolerance to change and the interactions between them.
+Understanding how species are affected and the future ecological consequences is a difficult but important task.
+We use a combination of laboratory studies, field studies and modeling to predict the future climate and ecology of the oceans in response to local inputs and climatic drivers.